 Objectively speaking, Jorge Bergoglio’s fundamental frame of reference, as consistently demonstrated throughout the duration of his pontificate, appears to be informed by something other than that which is reasonably understood as being properly Catholic.

 I’ll leave it for others to quibble over what precisely does inform the pope’s frame of reference.
-For my part, if it were a wine I’d describe it as earthy yet simple, with a slightly Judeo-Christian bouquet; not terrible complex, highly acidic and tart, often bitter, especially when paired with tradition, and in all cases finishing with strong notes of syncretism.
+For my part, if it were a wine I’d describe it as earthy yet simple, with a slightly Christian bouquet; not terrible complex, highly acidic and tart, often bitter, especially when paired with tradition, and in all cases finishing with strong notes of syncretism.

 In any case, however one chooses to describe that which uniquely animates Francis, the point is it’s not purely Catholic.